 ‘Three Achaean Perspectives’ by Bruce Dale Wise The Society December 29, 2012 Poetry This poem shows three Achaean perspectives on three characters from Homer’s Iliad, each from an individual point of view.
 That individuality is one of most important bequests of classical Greece.
 I. Achilles in the Tent I am just so infuriated that I cannot stand it.
 Such ineptitude.
 Old Agamemnon’s arrogant and fat.
 What does he know of godly virtues, good?
 True, he’s persistent, focused, tough as brass; and that does go a long way in a fight; however, he’s a greedy, pompous ass, and doesn’t have a clue of what is right.
 I hate to put up with his snottiness; and as far as I am concerned, he can go off to hell.
 I hate his haughtiness.
 Commander, hmmph!
 He’s just a journeyman.
 I’d just as soon as see him, see him gone, as I would Troy, who never did me wrong.
 II.
 Agamemnon on the Field It is true; no one is as mad as him.
 That absurd prima donna is insane.
 His soul is a melancholic chasm that would destroy us all with bile and bane.
 I hate him, for he is a pompous twit, and overly dramatic.
 He thinks he’s the only one who matters.
 What a git.
 And nothing pleases him but his own ease.
 That egomaniac presumes no one can fight but him.
 He is all flux and mood.
 He’s more like a teenager than grown man, a stormy fury lacking any good.
 I so hate having to put up with his theatrics as if he is all there is.
 III.
 Odysseus at the Seashore Both Agamemnon and Achilles are so powerful, and yet undisciplined.
 Each sees himself as a bright, shining star; but each is rather like a whirling wind, a cyclone lacking subtlety and wit, without the wily cleverness that aids in solving problems.
 Granted, true, tough grit is vital; but intelligence invades.
 It is the thing that gets one home alive.
 Oh, even if it takes a decade’s length! because, it’s true, the goal is to survive; that in and of itself is a great strength.
 And so, although no man can know enough, it’s what he knows that matters in the rough.
 This poem is among the entries for the Society of Classical Poets’ 2012 Poetry Competition.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.